ukwa/webarchive-discovery/README.md

 * Canonicalize outlinks, or strip www from links_host at least.
 * Deduplicating solr indexer: keys on content hash, populate solr once per hash, with multiple crawl dates?
 That requires URL+content hash.
 Also hash only and cross reference?
 Same as <list url>?
-* Add a test ARC file to go alongside the WARC one.
+    * NOTE that this only work when all sources are processed in the same Hadoop job.
 * Get ACT/WCTEnricher working again.
+    * Pull the exclusion list (below) and the metadata in the Reducer constructor.
+    * Filter and match the domains and enrich as required.
 * Reuse the Wayback exclusion list and prevent indexing of inappropriate content.
     * Noting that there may be more exclusion here, to allow collection merging.

-* Facets like log(size), or small, medium, large, to boost longer texts
+### Ideas ###
 * Move issues to GitHub issue tracker.

-Once the basic features are tested and working, we start to explore new, richer indexing techniques.

-### Ideas ###
+* Add a test ARC file to go alongside the WARC one.
 * Support a publication_date?
 Or an interval: published_after, published_before?
     * BBC Use: <meta name="OriginalPublicationDate" content="2006/09/12 16:42:45" />
     * Other publisher-based examples may be found here: http://en.wikipedia.org/wiki/User:Rjwilmsi/CiteCompletion
     * PDF, can use: creation date as lower bound.
     * Full temporal realignment.
 Using crawl date, embedded date, and relationships, to rebuild the temporal history of a web archive.
-* Add Welsh and other language or dialect detection?
 * Support license extraction.
     * http://wiki.creativecommons.org/RDFa
     * http://wiki.creativecommons.org/XMP